andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 summary:

 <h4 class="article-subheader">I Think I Will</h4>
-I open Instagram to find a message from my wonderful cousin Laura, a NYC-based dancer.
+I open Instagram to find a message from my cousin Laura, a NYC-based dancer.
 Laura is 5 days older and 5 times more mature than I. I have
 <a href="/rambler/2021_11-nyc_marathon/marathon.html" target="_blank" rel="noopener noreferrer">written</a>
 <a href="/traveler/2022_01-ski_trip/06-seattle.html?id=laura" target="_blank" rel="noopener noreferrer">about</a>